FUSAKLA/prometheus-gitlab-notifier/README.md

 It uses mostly Gitlab scoped labels in format `label::value`.
 The grouping labels of the alert are added to the issue automatically to allow identifying same alerts (more on that in [Grouping](#Grouping) section).
-Additionally you can specify names of labels to be also added to the issue using flag `--dynamic.issue.label.name`.
+Additionally, you can specify names of labels to be also added to the issue using flag `--dynamic.issue.label.name`.
 Last thing you can add are static labels which will be added to every issue using flag `--issue.label`,

 ### Grouping
 To avoid flooding gitlab with identical alerts if they happen to fire and resolve again and again, Gitlab notifier checks for issues witch the same grouping labels as the new incoming alert.
-If if finds any still open issue younger than `1h` by default (can be controlled by flag `--group.interval`), it only appends the rendered template to the end of the issue description and adds to the issue label `appended-alerts::<number>` witch count of how many times it was updated.
+If if it finds any still open issue younger than `1h` by default (can be controlled by flag `--group.interval`), it only appends the rendered template to the end of the issue description and adds to the issue label `appended-alerts::<number>` witch count of how many times it was updated.